abstractinfrastructure/k8s-intro-tutorials/configuration/README.md

 ```

 Note the volumes and how they are being referenced.
 The volume `password`, has an array of `items` that contains a sub-set
-of the key-value pairs stored in the `manifest-example` ConfigMap.
+of the key-value pairs stored in the `manifest-example` Secret.
 When working with the individual items, it is
-possible to override the name or path to the generated file, by supplying an argument for the `path` parameter.
+possible to override the name or path to the generated file by supplying an argument for the `path` parameter.

 2) View the contents of the `/mysecret` volume mount.
 ```